elhm88/Year-11-CS-Unit-8-2D-Arrays-Quiz-Magic-Square/README.md

 <b>Task</b>: In the MagicSquare class you will implement <b>five</b> methods.
 * <b>checkSum</b>: This method takes a 2D array of integers and returns the sum of the first row of the 2D array.
-* <b>magicRows</b>: This method takes a 2D array of integers and a checkSum and returns returns a boolean value depending on whether the sum of each row in the 2D array is equal to checkSum or not.
+* <b>magicRows</b>: This method takes a 2D array of integers and a checkSum and returns a boolean value depending on whether the sum of each row in the 2D array is equal to checkSum or not.
-* <b>magicColumns</b>: This method takes a 2D array of integers and a checkSum and returns returns a boolean value depending on whether the sum of each column in the 2D array is equal to checkSum or not.
+* <b>magicColumns</b>: This method takes a 2D array of integers and a checkSum and returns a boolean value depending on whether the sum of each column in the 2D array is equal to checkSum or not.
 * <b>magicDiagonals</b>: This method takes a 2D array of integers and a checkSum and returns a boolean value depending on whether the sum of each of the main two diagonals in the 2D array is equal to checkSum or not.
 * <b>isMagic</b>: This method takes a 2D array of integers and returns a boolean value depending on whether the 2D array is magic or not.